-If you’ll visit Switzerland and not sure if you’ll have to include Basel into your travel plans, then here are some great inspirational ideas what to do in Basel in 24 hours.
+If you’re visiting Switzerland and not sure if you should include Basel into your travel plans, then here are some great inspirational ideas on things to do in Basel in 24 hours.
 Or if you’re heading to Basel but have little time, (like I did), then this itinerary will help you make the most of your one day in Basel.

 Basel is the 3rd biggest city of Switzerland.
 After Zürich and Geneva, the city of Basel is one of the best places to live in the world!
 Wow.
 Edged on the border with Germany and France, the city of Basel is cut into 2 sides by the Rhine River.

 Earliest settlements started in the 5th century BCE but nowadays, the city is known for its outstanding university (the oldest in Switzerland) and the big pharmaceutical companies that adorn the far away skyline of the city.

 As a tourist, the main city center is the most interesting, and that part of Basel feels like a cute communal courtyard.
 It doesn’t feel like a big city and the main sights are within walking distance.
 Especially, if you only have one day in Basel, I’d recommend exploring the center.

 24 hours in Basel

 We arrived in Basel around 4-ish in the afternoon.
 We’d traveled all day on the train from the Netherlands and finally arrived in Switzerland.
 We walked to our hotel and after dumping our bags, we immediately set out to explore the town.
 As we arrived in the late afternoon, some sights were already closed but the city was vibrant with smells, sounds and new sights to explore.